opentracing/opentracing.io/spec.md

 Spans may be **Injected** into and **Extracted** from objects that are used for inter-process communication (e.g., HTTP headers).
 In this way, Spans may propagate across process boundaries along with sufficient information to join up with the Trace in some remote process.

-**Trace Attributes** are key/value pairs stored in a Span and propagated _in-band_ to all future child Spans.
-Given a full-stack OpenTracing integration, Trace Attributes enable powerful functionality by transparently propagating arbitrary application data: for example, an end-user id may be added as a Trace Attribute in a mobile app, propagate (via the distributed tracing machinery) into the depths of a storage system, and recovered at the bottom of the stack to identify a particularly expensive SQL query.
+**Baggage** is a set of key/value pairs stored in a Span and propagated _in-band_ to all future child Spans: in this way, the "Baggage" travels with the trace, hence the name.
+Given a full-stack OpenTracing integration, Baggage enables powerful functionality by transparently propagating arbitrary application data: for example, an end-user id may be added as Baggage in a mobile app, propagate (via the distributed tracing machinery) into the depths of a storage system, and recovered at the bottom of the stack to identify a particularly expensive SQL query.

-Trace Attributes come with powerful _costs_ as well; since the attributes are propagated in-band, if they are too large or too numerous they may decrease system throughput or increase RPC latencies.
+Baggage comes with powerful _costs_ as well; since the Baggage is propagated in-band, if it is too large or the items too numerous it may decrease system throughput or increase RPC latencies.

-**Trace Attributes** vs. **Span Tags**
+**Baggage** vs. **Span Tags**

-- Trace Attributes are propagated in-band (i.e., alongside the actual application data) across process boundaries.
+- Baggage is propagated in-band (i.e., alongside the actual application data) across process boundaries.
 Span Tags are not propagated since they are not inherited from parent Span to child Span.
 - Span Tags are recorded out-of-band from the application data, presumably in the tracing system's storage.
-Implementations may choose to also record Trace Attributes.
+Implementations may choose to also record Baggage out-of-band, though that decision is not dictated by the OpenTracing specification.

-Also, trace attribute keys have a restricted format: implementations may wish to use them as HTTP header keys (or key suffixes), and of course HTTP headers are case insensitive.
-As such, trace attribute keys MUST match the regular expression `(?i:[a-z0-9][-a-z0-9]*)`, and – per the `?i:` – they are case-insensitive.
-That is, the trace attribute key must start with a letter or number, and the remaining characters must be letters, numbers, or hyphens.
+Also, Baggage keys have a restricted format: implementations may wish to use them as HTTP header keys (or key suffixes), and of course HTTP headers are case insensitive.
+As such, Baggage keys MUST match the regular expression `(?i:[a-z0-9][-a-z0-9]*)`, and – per the `?i:` – they are case-insensitive.
+That is, the Baggage key must start with a letter or number, and the remaining characters must be letters, numbers, or hyphens.

 # Platform-Independent API Semantics